 No preservatives, so chews must be used promptly or they'll spoil.

-When it comes to keeping your dog healthy, caring for his teeth and gums can be just as important as feeding him quality food and taking him for regular vet appointments.
+When keeping your dog healthy, caring for their teeth and gums can be just as important as feeding them quality food and taking them for regular vet appointments.
 Why?
 Because dogs can experience dental issues that, if left untreated, can damage other organs.
-Fortunately, providing Fido with dental chews in addition to his regular treats is an easy, effective way to promote healthy teeth and gums.
+Fortunately, providing Fido with dental chews in addition to their regular treats is an easy, effective way to promote healthy teeth and gums.

 Dental chews for dogs are treats designed specifically to remove plaque and tartar from your dog’s teeth.
 They usually have a textured surface, so they can “scrub” away food and other residue from the surface of the teeth when your dog chews on them.
 Dental chews also have the added benefit of satisfying your furry friend’s need to chew, so he doesn’t wind up destroying items around the house.